-Powers of bailiffs in debt collection and what to do in case of excess.
-What rights and responsibilities does the bailiff have, what powers does the position give
+The powers of bailiffs when collecting debt and what to do in case of excess.
+What rights and responsibilities does the bailiff have, what powers does the position give?

 Bailiffs.
 Who is this?
 What are their tasks?
-What is the scope of responsibilities bailiffs?
+What is included in the scope of responsibilities bailiffs?

-Federal bailiff service Russian Federation (FSSP of Russia) - federal body state power, whose functions are to ensure the established procedure for the activities of courts, the compulsory execution of judicial acts and acts of other bodies, as well as officials.
-In addition, this state body implements law enforcement functions and functions of control and supervision in the established area of activity.
+Federal Bailiff Service Russian Federation (FSSP of Russia) - federal body state power, whose functions are to ensure the established procedure for the activities of courts, compulsory execution of judicial acts and acts of other bodies, as well as officials.
+In addition, this government body carries out law enforcement functions and functions of control and supervision in the established field of activity.

 In the Russian Federation, bailiffs are federal state civil servants of the Russian Federation.